:: Wholesale prices (to shops) are listed :: Retail prices (to individuals) are double ::

 We also have opal, shell, amber, tiger's eye and other stone inlay plugs, labrets, and one-flares!

 Discover baculum, porcupine quills (even rare yellow and orange quills!), incisors, giant warthog and boar's tusks, bone tapers, snake ribs, whole cow and goat horns, stingray spines, dentalium, and other shells!
 New horn plugs and shapes include: new types of elongated horn spiral designs, hollow horn plugs with Borneo flares, Marquesan designs, or Berber dots, horn rhizome (root) hoops, and super tiny and medium horn spirals.
-Even some walrus oosik plugs!
+Even some fossilized walrus ivory and oosik plugs!

 Stone solid and hollow earplugs, saddles, cylinders, septum rods, talons, tapers, conch tapers, crescents, ear weights, Aztec style labrets, dentalium shells, and more can be found here.
 Look for traditionally used stones like nephrite jade, quartz, obsidian, and many others such as agate, amazonite, amethyst, aventurine, carnelian, fluorite, jasper, lapis, onyx, petrified wood, serpentine, sodalite, tiger's eye, turquoise...
 LOTS of new stone plugs, labrets, and septums!
 Guatemala jade labrets and plugs with turquoise inlays!
 Fancy green and black jade plugs, claws, and ear weights!
 Zoomorphic black jade and yantra quartz crystal ear weights!